ideas-productivity/hpc-best-practices-webinars/_webinars/021-softwaresustainability-chuehong.md

 ---
 webinar-id: 21
-date: 2018-08-21T12:00-04/P1H
+date: 2018-08-21T12:00-0400
 title: Software Sustainability — Lessons Learned from Different Disciplines
-author: Neil Chue Hong, Software Sustainability Institute (University of Edinburgh)
+author: Neil Chue Hong (Software Sustainability Institute, University of Edinburgh)
 ---
 How do you make software sustainable?
 How much is it about process and how much about practice?
 Does it vary between countries or